stake-dao/gauge-manager/README.md

 ROOT_FACTORY: [0x306A45a1478A000dC701A6e1f7a569afb8D9DCD6](https://etherscan.io/address/0x306A45a1478A000dC701A6e1f7a569afb8D9DCD6)

 The result of step 2 should be a gauge on the mainnet, with `child_gauge()` pointing to the gauge deployed in step 1.

+### Migration of an existing gauge

+In order to migrate an existing gauge and set the manager to the gauge manager, the steps are the following:

+Gauge manager:
+1. On the gauge manager, call `transferManager(gauge)` with the manager address.
+This steps is necessary to retrieve the manager ROLE later.

+Gauge:

+2. Set the reward distributor of all extra rewards to the gauge manager.
+3. Transfer the manager to the gauge manager using `set_gauge_manager(gaugeManager)`.

+Gauge manager:

+4. Call `claimManager(gauge, manager, isV1)` with the manager address.
+This steps is necessary to complete the migration.
+It'll check that the previous steps were correctly executed and set the maanger address as allowed address to provide extra rewards.

+If using the manager address is not possible, this process can be done using the Curve Governance veCRV, doing all the steps starting from the step 2 for the gauge.